ki11men0w/oraddl/README.md

 proccess for several vendors or several versions of the same software).

 Retrieved SQLs are cleared from insignificant details (eg insignificatn trailing spaces in package sources).
-Also information not related to business logic are ignored (eg phisical storage parameters of tables) and not fall into generated SQLs.
+Also information not related to business logic are ignored (eg physical storage parameters of tables) and not fall into generated SQLs.

 ```
 Retrieves DDL SQL for all or listed database objects of the specified Oracle database schema.